All Episodes

 This is not about specifics.

-What the Democrats are in chaos about what they're afraid of is that they think when they lose elections, it's because we have been able to turn out more racists and sexists and bigots to screw them at the election ballot box.
+What the Democrats are in chaos about, what they're afraid of, is that they think when they lose elections, it's because we have been able to turn out more racists and sexists and bigots to screw them at the election ballot box.

-They are worried how to inoculate both candidates from what they think will be the racist and or sexist campaign.
+And their big concern here is whether it's Hillary or Obama, they are worried how to inoculate both candidates from what they think will be the racist and or sexist campaign.

-They think they're vulnerable because what I'm telling you is they're in chaos because they think they are vulnerable.
+They think they're vulnerable because what I'm telling you is they're in chaos because they think they are vulnerable because they have nominated or well, nomination race consists of a black guy and a female.

-And they think we're going to go after either one on racist or sexist ways, and that we can succeed.
+And they think we're going to go after either one on racist or sexist ways and that we can succeed.

 And so they're trying to come up with ways to blunt that rather than express what they are for.